aevri/barrie-bear/barrie_bear.md

 embedded in a morass of mud.
 Mr. & Mrs. Beaver were heartbroken

 and at once Mrs. Rabbit said that they must come and live with them until Mr. Beaver could build a new home.
-The dejected band. of friends trudged on with heavy hearts on legs that would scarcely move.
-It was decided to make for Mrs. Rabbit's houSe first, as this at least was on slightly rising ground.
+The dejected band of friends trudged on with heavy hearts on legs that would scarcely move.
+It was decided to make for Mrs. Rabbit's house first, as this at least was on slightly rising ground.
 They found it without difficulty, and although the ﬂood water had been and gone, its out- ward appearance did not seem too bad.
 The garden was a shambles and